maehem/javamancer/README.md

 peruse the site to gain hints and information about where to go next in the game.
 <br clear="left"/>
 I thought this made a wonderful metaphor for how I'd already been accessing the real internet already.
+In my mind the internet felt like some kind of ocean to be explored, I spend many on work and off work hours using the internet at my terminal there.
 At the time, the Matrix presented in the game, as well as the book, felt like a plausible approach for an actual future internet.
-I remember Virtual Reality (VR) taking off as an idea back then as well and even got involved as an engineer in it while working at Sun.
-VR's promise was something like "headphones for you eyes".
+Virtual Reality (VR) was emerging as an idea back then as well and even got involved as an engineer in it while working at Sun.
+VR's promise was something like "headphones for your eyes".
 But I think for it's time, it was a harder problem than any of us thought.
-Here we are 30 years later and Meta still has work to do.
-All in all, I was sucked completely in by cyberpunk and with a strong bias towards the how-it-worked and how it could work.
-For all the corny and trope-ish things found in Neuromancer PC, I feel that they got a lot right in regards to how I viewed the preset and the possible future back in 1989...  and still do.
+Here we are 35 years later and Meta and others still have work to do.
+All in all, I was sucked completely in by cyberpunk and with a strong bias towards the techicnal how-it-worked and how it could work.
+For all the corny and trope-ish things found in Neuromancer PC game, I feel that they got a lot right in regards to how I viewed the preset and the possible future back in 1989...  and still do.

 ## What does it do?
-Currently, this software is able to uncompress and decode the image and text game assets from Neuromancer PC, you will need a copy of the original floppy files, I won't distribute them here.
+Currently, this software is able to uncompress and decode the image and text game assets from Neuromancer PC .DAT files, you will need a copy of the original floppy files, I won't distribute them here.
 Many abandon-ware sites have archived them.
 Once running, the application will scan your NEURO1.DAT and NEURO2.DAT files, extract and cache the assets to your user computer.
 You can then use the browser function to explore the sprites, backgrounds, animations and dialog text.
 In the future, I will write an engine to play the game with the cached assets.

-#Is this an emulator for the game?
+# Is this an emulator for the game?
 No.  Any engine that appears here (it's not working yet) is a new rewrite, in JavaFX.
 I'm hoping that won't be too much of a can-of-worms as I now have access to the pic assets and text assets as well as plenty of walk through resources.
 Small matter of code.
+Famous last words.

 # Where did you get the idea for this?
 Around 2020 (perhaps during covid lock-down) I had an idea to extract the data from the original files and maybe do something with them.
-I really liked playing the game in a DOS emulator, but wished there was a way to play it directly on something more modern and maybe even be able to add things to or change things in the game.
+I really liked playing the game in a DOS emulator, but wished there was a way to play it directly on something more modern and maybe even be able to add things to or change things (like imagery) in the game.
 I initially probed around the DAT files with a hex editor but my knowledge of old game encoding and compression were lacking.
 I really couldn't make sense of it so I gave up.
 A few months later, I had the idea of coding something similar from scratch.
 I wanted to make